 "Oh, I'm a sad little man?
 I've thrown a bloody kettle over a pub...what have you done?"

 I survived every "El Nino" for the past 30 years.
 Roughly a seven year cycle here in So Cal.
 Yeah, that's about it...

 edit...I almost forgot..Firestorm 2003 was really bad down here in San Diego.
 Not your traditional storm but it caused a lot of havoc (and has "storm" in it's media title)!
 Getting evacuated was a very surreal experience.
 We were safe and all.
 However I could see flames over a nearby hill in Mission Trails that stretched over 30 feet high.
 Nuts!

-"In Soviet Russia, site fucks you." - drjayphd
+(edited by The Guinness. on 5.7.07 2246) "In Soviet Russia, site fucks you." - drjayphd